Library subscription resources require a UCSB IP address for access.

 The proxy server, VPN, and off-campus access through UC Library Search are available only to UCSB faculty, staff, and students.
-You must have a UCSBnetID and password to sign in.
+You must have a UCSBnetID, password, and DUO authentication to sign in.

 Why Use the Proxy Server or the VPN?

-Many of our databases are licensed from vendors by the UCSB Library.
-Our licenses with these companies limit off-campus access to UCSB faculty, staff, and students.
+• Many of our databases are licensed from vendors by the UCSB Library.
+Our licenses limit off-campus access to UCSB faculty, staff, and students.

-If you want to access our databases when you are off campus, you must first sign in to either the proxy server or the VPN.
-There are a few databases that use alternative authentication, but most are accessible through the methods described on this page.
+• To use licensed databases from off campus, you must first sign in to either the proxy server or the VPN.
+A few databases use alternative authentication, but most are accessible through the methods described on this page.

 Which Should I Use?